voschezang/coding-handbook/communication-principles.md

 #### Communication Triangle

+**Definition**

+Communication consists of more than a message (content).
+Two pillars are necessary in order to communicate a message: *process* and *relation*.

+- Process (form).
+In what ways is communication expected to take place.
+Any etiquette and formalities.
+- Relation.
+How the parties relate to each other.
+How they feel about each other.
+Incl. their history and any power dynamics.

+A fourth component is *context*.
+This affects the meaning of each point.

+**Conversation Flow**

 Move naturally between corners for a good, balanced conversation flow.
 Avoid dwelling too long on a single aspect.

 <img src="img/communication-triangle.png" alt="communication-triangle" style="width:40%;" />